pointless-code/burner/README.md

 ## About Burner

-A .less docker container which turns you host machine to a heater for 2 minutes!
+A .less Docker container that stress tests your host machine, turning it into a heater for 2 minutes!

 ## Pull from docker